telerik/fiddler-jam-docs/security.md

 ## Masking Sensitive Data

 By default, the Fiddler Jam extension will start capturing with the advanced option **Mask all post data** switched **off**.
-In that state, the Fiddler Jam extension will try to automatically mask all sensitive data that is contained in one of the following known formats (MIME types):
+In that state, the Fiddler Jam extension will try to automatically mask all sensitive post data (data from forms, text inputs, data in the request body sent via POST/PUT/PATCH methods, etc.) that is contained in one of the following known formats (MIME types):

 - **application/json**
 - **application/xml**